donamj/Interview-Prep/Notes by topic/Tips and Tricks.md

         int[] rowOffset = {-1, 0, 1, 0}; <br>
         int[] colOffset = {0, 1, 0, -1};

 - **Permutations and combinations:** <br>Whenever you have a problem where you need to generate all combinations/permutations of some group of letters/numbers, the first thought you should have is backtracking.
-If you're new to backtracking, check out our backtracking explore card.
 Backtracking algorithms can often keep the space complexity linear with the input size.

 - **Interpolation search formula:**  Mid = (data – low) / (high – low)